 US House Democrats advance US$1.9 trillion COVID-19 aid bill

-President Joe Biden's push for a US$1.9 trillion COVID-19 relief bill took a step forward on Friday as a U.S. House of Representatives committee unveiled the legislation Democrats hope to pass by late next week.

-WASHINGTON: President Joe Biden's push for a US$1.9 trillion COVID-19 relief bill took a step forward on Friday as a U.S. House of Representatives committee unveiled the legislation Democrats hope to pass by late next week.
+WASHINGTON: President Joe Biden's push for a US$1.9 trillion COVID-19 relief bill took a step forward on Friday (Feb 19) as a US House of Representatives committee unveiled the legislation Democrats hope to pass by late next week.

 The 591-page bill, stitched together by the House Budget Committee, would carry out Biden's proposals to provide additional money for COVID-19 vaccines and other medical equipment.